-When, during a job interview, you are asked questions related to your current or previous positions, it's important for your response to include a few detailed specifics about what you did in your previous role(s).
+When you are asked questions related to your current or previous positions, it's important for your response to include a few detailed specifics about what you did in your previous role(s).

 Since this is a very common interview question, make sure to prepare for it ahead of time, and have a good sense of how you would summarize your responsibilities for each of your positions.

-How to Answer Interview Questions About Your Responsibilities
+How to Answer Questions About Your Responsibilities

-The best way to respond to this question is to describe your responsibilities in detail and to connect them to the job you are interviewing for.
-It means that, prior to your interview, you should carefully review the job description for the new position.
-Almost every job description you will encounter will provide a list of the skillsets and work experience an employer is seeking in their next employee.
-For each requirement, ask yourself:
+Prior to your interview, you should carefully review the job description for the new position.
+Almost every job description you will encounter will provide a list of the skillsets and work experience an employer is seeking in their next employee (typically found under the subtitle, “Responsibilities”).

-- When have I actually had to use these skills?
+2. When have I actually had to use these skills?

-- How effective was I in performing this part of the job?
-What examples can I use to prove my aptitude for this job task?
+4. What examples can I use to prove my aptitude for this job task?

 For example, if the job description requires that you have a solid knowledge of technology like Microsoft Office Suite or Adobe Creative Suite, be prepared to describe how you’ve used these programs in your previous job.
 If it requires that you have excellent customer service skills, be ready to cite a few occasions when you successfully handled sticky client relations issues.

 Focus most on your responsibilities that are directly related to the new job's requirements.
 For instance, if you are interviewing for a role that requires management skills, emphasize projects you've led, events you've planned, and people you've managed.
 If you are trying to land a job in a creative field like graphic design or marketing, bring along a portfolio of designs you’ve created for significant project assignments.

 It can be a difficult balance, but strive to give a thorough description of your responsibilities, and use different language from what's on your resume.

-On a day-to-day basis, I was the primary point of contact with clients, working to ensure that their needs were met while escalating urgent matters to my supervisors."
+On a day-to-day basis, I was the primary point of contact with clients, working to ensure that their needs were met while escalating urgent matters to my supervisors.

-While you want to frame your responsibilities in a positive light, it's also important, to be honest.
+While you want to frame your responsibilities in a positive light, it's also important to be honest.
 Don't embellish your job title or duties, because you don't know who the hiring manager will be checking with when they check your references.